 - An advocacy service may be able to help you

-- If your concern is about an Australian Government subsidised residential or community care aged care service, we may be able to help.
+- If your concern is about an Australian Government subsidised residential care, Home Care Package, or a HACC service, we may be able to help.

 All service providers are required to have their own complaint management system.
 We encourage you to try to raise your concern with the service provider before contacting us.
 Ask the service provider how they can address your complaint.
 You can arrange to have an advocate with you to support you at this meeting.

 - you don’t want to discuss your concern with the service provider